hanhoangia/dehnn-optim/README.md

 - To get model performance on the test set, open `src/all_train_cross.py` and change the `test` parameter from `False` to `True` and rerun the `all_train_cross.py` file.

-**Note**: There are pre-trained model files available in `models/trained_models` for the models that were generated through our *iterative optimization* process .
+**Note**: There are pre-trained model files available in `models/trained_models` for the models that were generated through our *iterative optimization* process (see [`README_MODEL.md`](https://github.com/hanhoangia/dehnn-optim/blob/main/profiling_results/iterative-optimization/README_MODEL.md)).
 To use a pre-trained model, simply update the `custom_model_file_path` variable in the source code file to match the name of the pre-trained model file.

+---

 ## Repo Structure